MohsenKoohi/ParaGrapher/README.md

 0. Binary format
 1. MatrixMarket format
 2. Textual CSX
-3. Sleep time of communicating threads in webgraph.c and WebGraphRRServer.java
+3. Sleep time of communicating threads in webgraph.c and WebGraphRRServer.java, using semapher?

 ### License
 Licensed under the GNU v3 General Public License, as published by the Free Software Foundation.